ossf/tac/process/working-group-lifecycle.md

 * Have received TAC approval of the README.md per `Incubating` requirements above
 * Have met at least 4 times over a period of at least 2 months since becoming `Incubating`
-* Have at least 5 members from at least 3 different organizations attending regularly as recorded in meeting minutes.
+* Have at least 5 contributors from at least 3 different organizations attending regularly as recorded in meeting minutes.
 * Request TAC approval.
 TAC will vote to approve or provide constructive guidance

 ## To remain `Graduated`: